-The adjacent plan provides an overview of off-site highway improvement measures which will be delivered alongside the development of the H66 allocation site (in line with criterion 3ii of Policy H66).
-Full detailed proposals will be worked up as part of subsequent individual planning applications.
+The plans on the following pages set out the off-site highway improvement measures which will be delivered alongside the development of the H66 allocation site (in line with criterion 3ii of Policy H66).

+Full detailed proposals will be worked up as part of subsequent individual planning applications in line with the phasing and implementation strategy set out in Section 3.